 The UMass Medical School ("UMass Medical School," "UMass Worcester" or the "Worcester Campus") provides general and specialized medical education, engages in a comprehensive program of basic scientific and clinical research, and provides graduate level training in biomedical sciences and nursing.
 As Massachusetts' only public medical school, UMass Medical School takes seriously its mission to improve the health and well-being of the people of the Commonwealth and the world through pioneering advances in education, research, and health care delivery.
 Founded in 1962 by the Massachusetts Legislature and sited in Worcester in 1965, UMass Medical School welcomed its first class of 16 medical students in 1970.
-Less than 50 years later, UMass Medical School has become an internationally renowned hub for medical education, biomedical research, and health care innovation.
+Fifty years later, UMass Medical School has become an internationally renowned hub for medical education, biomedical research, and health care innovation.

 UMass Medical School's academic community, which is nationally recognized for its primary care education program, includes undergraduate and graduate medical education, graduate-level training in nursing and biomedical sciences, inter-professional training in allied health professions, and continuing education for health care practitioners.
 UMass Medical School's three graduate schools - the School of Medicine, the Graduate School of Biomedical Sciences, and the Graduate School of Nursing - educate more than 1,100 medical, science, and nursing students each year.
 In collaboration with its primary clinical partner, UMass Memorial Health Care, Inc., UMass Medical School operates a large post-graduate medical residency and fellowship program that trains residents and fellows.
-For Fall 2019, the UMass Medical School student body was composed of 1,195 FTE medical, nursing and biomedical science students, who are enrolled in one of six master's or six doctoral degree programs.
+For Fall 2020, the UMass Medical School student body was composed of 1,195^{} FTE medical, nursing and biomedical science students, who are enrolled in one of six master's or six doctoral degree programs.
 In addition, the UMass Medical School's educational community included 469 residents and 125 fellows in residency and fellowship training programs accredited by the Accreditation Council for Graduate Medical Education.
 The Graduate Medical Education enterprise consists of 23 core residency programs and 35 fellowship programs, all of which are accredited by their respective accreditation bodies.

 The School of Medicine offers medical students an accessible and exceptional academic experience that optimally prepares them to become physicians who are caring, competent, productive, and self-fulfilled in their chosen career.
-The Graduate School of Biomedical Sciences, composed of the Basic & Biomedical Sciences and Clinical & Population Health Research divisions, trains students in their selected specialty area while emphasizing a broad background in the basic biomedical sciences in preparation for research that is directly relevant to human disease.
-The Graduate School of Nursing offers a master's degree and doctoral-level preparation for advanced-practice nurses and nurse educators.
+The Graduate School of Biomedical Sciences trains students in one of 10 areas of study while emphasizing a broad background in the basic biomedical sciences in preparation for research that is directly relevant to human disease.
+The Graduate School of Nursing offers a master's degree and doctoral-level preparation for advanced-practice nurses and nurse educators and an innovative graduate entry pathway program that provides an accelerated advanced nursing degree to students from disciplines outside nursing.

 While the academic medical community has evolved over the years, UMass Medical School's commitment to its founding public mission remains steadfast.
-UMass Medical School is recognized as a national leader in primary care training as evidenced by its consistent position among the top 10% of all medical schools for primary care education in the annual U.S. News best graduate school rankings.
+UMass Medical School is recognized as a national leader in primary care training as evidenced by its consistent position among the top quartile of all medical schools for primary care education in the annual U.S. News best graduate school rankings.